 Are they being kept up too long in between naps?
 Perhaps they aren’t being kept awake long enough.
-Too long or too short of wake windows can contribute to your baby waking up early and not being able to go back to sleep.
+Too long or too short of awake times can contribute to your baby waking up early and not being able to go back to sleep.

 2. Reliance on A Sleep Prop

 Is your baby fed or rocked to sleep?
-If so, they may wake up at 4 am and look for that same thing to put them back to sleep.
+If so, they may experience night wakings or wake up at 4 am and look for that same sleep association to put them back to sleep.

 This is why teaching your baby independent sleep can be so helpful!
 When babies learn to fall asleep on their own, they are able to do it throughout the night and even through early morning wakings.